 The iService Desk provides faculty, staff, and students the ability to submit requests for operations and maintenance, grounds, and custodial services, and to track the status of those requests.
 Typical requests are for hot/cold temperatures, plumbing issues, lighting issues, or any other issue related to a facility's operation.
 (Facility Services)

 The Ombudsperson provides a safe, comfortable, and confidential environment for you to discuss faculty concerns or complaints outside formal channels.
 The Ombudsman cannot impose solutions, but identifies options and strategies for resolution.

 Baylor University values a workplace that is productive and enjoyable for staff and faculty as we work to achieve our strategic initiatives.
 An individual may call Human Resources to report workplace violence or threat or for information on many topics including benefits, communication, compensation, discrimination, harrassment, job descriptions, performance, policies, etc. (Human Resources)

 Minors on Campus applies to camps and programs taking place on Baylor University Campus, in which Minors will be physically present and participating.
-(Governance, Risk & Compliance)
+(University Compliance and Risk Services)

 In the event that you must miss class because of a major crisis such as hospitalization, accident, family crisis or the death of an immediate family member (parent or sibling), the Office of the University Chaplain wants to be of help in order to offer care and to notify others here on campus.
 You may contact the Office of the University Chaplain at 254-710-3517 and someone will notify your professors to let them know of the crisis until you are able to communicate with them on your own.
 Remember however, there are no excused absences at Baylor.
 Our notification is simply a ministry to you during a crisis and does not excuse the absence.
 If your situation is not a major crisis, please notify your professors personally so that they will be aware that your absence is for family or personal reasons.
 (Spiritual Life)

 The Ombuds to Students at Baylor University provides informal, neutral, and private dispute resolution services for students.
 Assistance is provided for interpersonal misunderstandings or disputes as well as to those with concerns about academic or administrative issues.
 (Student Life)